jlacar/aoc2015/README-Day18.md

 ## Make the code tell a clear and coherent story

 The refactored `part1()` code tells a clear story that can be easily mapped to the problem statement.
-There are a couple of ways you can read it.
+There are a few ways you can read it, [one of which I showed earlier](#one-way-to-read-the-refactored-code).
+Here's another way:

-> (_Given an_) **initial configuration** (_of lights_), **animate** (_through the given number of_) **steps** (_and count_) **how many** (_lights_) **are on**.

-or

 > (_Given an_) **initial configuration** (_of lights, count_) **how many** (_lights_) **are on** (_after_) **animating** (_the grid through the given number of_) **steps**.

-Both of these readings are clear and in agreement with the problem statement.
+The point is that the words you're reading have very little to do with the implementation details of the solution but rather with the _intent_ of the program.

 The italicized words in parentheses are what you might reasonably expect your brain to silently "fill in" as you read the code.
 Our brains naturally do this, often without us being conscious of it.

 The effort of silently filling in gaps like that is what basically constitutes cognitive load.
-The harder our brain has to work to fill in those gaps to formulate a coherent story, the more cognitive load you experience.
+The harder your brain has to work to fill in those gaps to formulate a coherent story, the more cognitive load you experience.

-Notice, too, that the arrangement of the extracted functions follow what Kent Beck refers to in his "_Tidy First?_" book as the "reading order", with the assumption that you read from top to bottom.
+Notice, too, that the arrangement of the extracted functions follow what Kent Beck refers to in his "_Tidy First?_" book as the "reading order", with the assumption that you read the code from top to bottom.

-As much as possible, I like to put private methods as close as I can to the place where they are first referenced as I read the code from top to bottom.
-When done consistently, using proximity and reading/encounter order can make it much easier to see how parts of the code are related to each other.
+As much as possible, I like to put private methods as close as I can to the place where they are first referenced.
+When done consistently and using proximity and reading/encounter order, I can make the experience that of a gradual and progressive building of understanding.

+Non-trivial programs are inherently difficult to understand.
+Being sensitive to what other people might experience as they read the code can really help you see good ways to make the code clearer, cleaner, and easier to work with.

 ## Sometimes a little judicious hard-coding is better